-Iller Bank (Turkey's Bank of Provinces) and The World Bank (WB) designed the second series of Sustainable Cities Project (SCP-II) to establish a support mechanism for participating second tier Metropolitan Municipalities (MM) to plan and invest in a sustainable future.
-The SCP-II will establish a support system for developing cities to identify, prepare and finance bankable investments and enhance city planning capacities aimed at supporting this objective.
-The investments carried out through the SCP-II will adhere to both the Republic of Turkey Environmental Regulations and the World Bank Safeguard Policies.
-In order to do so, the Iller Bank will act as the financial intermediary to ensure that related WB policies and procedures are followed after the Municipality / Utility ensure that all Turkish environmental approvals, licenses and permits have been secured.
+Iller Bank (Turkey's Bank of Provinces) and The World Bank (WB) agreed to proceed with the additional financing of the second series of Sustainable Cities Project (SCP-II AF) to establish a support mechanism for participating Municipalities and Water and Waste Water Utilities to plan and invest in a sustainable future.
+The SCP-II AF will establish a support system for developing cities to identify, prepare and finance bankable investments and enhance city planning capacities aimed at supporting this objective.
+The investments carried out through SCP-II AF will adhere to both the Republic of Turkey Environmental and Land Acquisition related Regulations and the World Bank Safeguard Policies.
+In order to do so, Iller Bank will act as the financial intermediary to ensure that related WB policies and procedures are followed after the Municipality / Utility ensure that all Turkish environmental and land acquisition related approvals, licenses and permits have been secured.

-Previously, the WB has financed a similar project called the Municipal Services Project (MSP), through the Iller Bank.
-Heretofore the MSP successfully provided financing in three specific areas, including water supply, wastewater and solid waste investments for 12 participating municipalities and 2 water utilities.
-MSP was closed by 30 November 2016.
-Currently, SCP-I is under implementation with 2 cities (Muğla and Denizli) with water and waste water investments.
-In this respect, the SCP-II will also be a second-generation operation targeting the same investment priority areas, as well as emerging investments needs in urban transport and energy efficiency.
-This second generation operation will provide a more dedicated focus to urban planning systems, recognizing the importance of urban planning to the sustainability of Turkey's cities.
+Previously, the WB has financed four similar projects namely; the Municipal Services Project-I and II (MSP-I, MSP-II AF), Sustainable Cities I and II (SCP I and II) through Iller Bank.
+Heretofore, the MSP successfully provided financing in three specific areas, including water supply, wastewater and solid waste investments for 12 participating municipalities and 2 water utilities.
+MSP was closed on 30 November 2016.
+Currently, SCP-I and SCP II are under implementation with 2 cities in each project; Muğla and Denizli for SCP I and Antalya and Muğla for SCP II with water and wastewater investments.
+In this respect, SCP-II AF will also be targeting the similar investment priority areas, as well as emerging investments needs in urban transport, social services, waste management, disaster risk management, environment, energy and energy efficiency.

-The primary objective of the Sustainable Cities Project (SCP) is for participating metropolitan municipalities to incrementally improve their environmental, financial/economic and social sustainability.
-Sustainability measures include: reducing unaccounted for water losses by water utilities, decreasing the discharge of untreated wastewater into the environment, reducing electricity consumption through energy efficiency improvements, lowering traffic congestion, air pollution and carbon emissions by improving public transport and increased options for pedestrian mobility, strengthening municipal finances and financial planning, and expanding social participation and services to those parts of the province that do not benefit from network services.
+The primary objective of the Sustainable Cities Project (SCP) is for participating municipalities to incrementally improve their environmental, financial/economic and social sustainability.
+Sustainability measures include: reducing unaccounted for water losses by water utilities, decreasing the discharge of untreated wastewater into the environment, reducing electricity consumption through energy efficiency improvements, lowering traffic congestion, air pollution and carbon emissions by improving public transport and increased options for pedestrian mobility, and expanding social participation and services to those parts of the province that do not benefit from network services.

-It is expected that the SCP-II project will consist of:
+Similar to its mother project SCP-II, the SCP-II AF project will consist of:

 - a) Component A Municipal Investments which will finance demand driven municipal infrastructure investments.
-Sectors eligible for investment include but are not restricted to public transport, water and sanitation, solid waste management, and energy.
-In the water sector, it is anticipated that the subborrower will be the utility company, with a guarantee provided by the municipality.
-The component will finance goods, works and consultant services. - b) Component B Project Management which will finance goods and consultancy services for project management, monitoring and evaluation, outreach and communication.
+Sectors eligible for investment include but are not restricted to public transport, water and sanitation, solid waste management, social services, waste management, disaster risk management, environment, energy and energy efficiency.
+In the water sector, it is anticipated that the sub-borrower will be the utility company, with a guarantee provided by the municipality.
+The component will finance goods, works and consultancy services.
+Participating municipalities and investments have not been identified yet, as they must go through a screening process for eligibility.
+Investment projects to be financed have to be technically, economically and financially viable and compatible with WB's safeguards policies. - b) Component B Project Management which will finance goods and consultancy services for project management, monitoring and evaluation, outreach and communication.

-Potential Investment Fields
+SCP II AF Potential Investment Fields